f3l1p3f3/linketree/README.md

 ## About

-Clone\substituição do linketree do intagram, foi utilizado fundamentos de componentização.
+Clone\substituição do linketree do Instagram, foi utilizado fundamentos de componentes.

 ### link do projeto